Meet Our Coaches

 Three time national champion, two time Olympic qualifier, and world competitor Emanuel Sandhu brings a vast array of experience to PowerSkating Academy.
 A graduate of the National Ballet School of Canada, Sandhu has an extensive background in both figure skating and dance.
 In 2009, Sandhu made the top 20 on So You Think You Can Dance Canada, finishing in the top 6.
 A simple Google search provides in-depth lists detailing all of Sandhu’s various accomplishments in both dance and figure skating.
 Emanuel’s talent and experience is invaluable all PowerSkating Academy students.

 Miles Levtov has been coaching with PowerSkating Academy since its creation, and is one of PSA’s highest level skating students.
-After only 7 years of playing hockey, Miles is currently playing at the College level, with the goal of making a European team after he completes his education.
-His phenomenal skating has allowed him to reach this level in such a short period of time.
+After only 7 years of playing hockey, Miles played for several years with an American College with the goal of making a European team after he completes his education.
+He is currently studying at York University work in his kinesiology degree.
+His phenomenal skating has allowed him to reach an elite level of sport and he took advantage of his ability and used it for his education.

 “Having been raised in the PSA community, I have had the value of learning how to become the best skater I can be as well as helping others to reach their greatest potential.
 Hockey has allowed me to travel and train with some of the top coaches in the world and to experience and learn great things.
 Every skater should be able to learn and have fun at the same time.”